FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 It is important to understand OAuth is not an authentication protocol.
 It's an authorization protocol.

-> OAuth 2.0 was intentionally designed to provide authorization without providing user identity and authentication, as those problems have very different security considerations that don't necessarily overlap with those of an authorization protocol. –[OAuth.com](https://www.oauth.com/oauth2-servers/openid-connect/authorization-vs-authentication/#:~:text=OAuth%202.0%20was%20intentionally%20designed,those%20of%20an%20authorization%20protocol.)
+> OAuth 2.0 was intentionally designed to provide authorization without providing user identity and authentication, as those problems have very different security considerations that don't necessarily overlap with those of an authorization protocol. -- [OAuth.com](https://www.oauth.com/oauth2-servers/openid-connect/authorization-vs-authentication/#:~:text=OAuth%202.0%20was%20intentionally%20designed,those%20of%20an%20authorization%20protocol.)

 Authentication is about _proving you are you_.
 Authorization is about _delegating access_ or permissions to information.

 Historically, OAuth has been used as both a way of dealing with both authentication and authorization.
-However, OAuth doesn't define a standard way to provide user information to the requester—so every auth implementation is a little bit different.
+However, OAuth doesn't define a standard way to provide user information to the requeste--so every auth implementation is a little bit different.
 This removes some of the benefits of using a standardized protocol.

 Many developers may also assume that obtaining an access token from a third-party service means that your user was authenticated.
 But that's not true.
 An access token _could_ be granted to your application even if your user was not authenticated (that's 100% up to the service you are requesting access to).